 Who are we?

-The Kiwanis Club of Tacoma was chartered on October 8, 1918 as the 120th Kiwanis Club in the United States following the original creation of Kiwanis in 1915 in Detroit.
-The Tacoma Club is the first club in the Pacific Northwest followed by Portland, Oregon and Seattle Clubs.
+The Kiwanis Club of Tacoma was chartered on October 8, 1918 and subsequently numbered as the 120th Kiwanis Club in the United States following the original creation of Kiwanis in 1915 in Detroit.
+The Tacoma Club is the first club in the Pacific Northwest followed by Portland, Oregon, Seattle, Washington and Vancouver, B.C., Canada Clubs.

 Our Foundation and Its Purpose: